NethServer/nethserver-firewall-base/README.rst

 Each tc class has the following properties:

+- ``BindTo``: empty (default) or comma-separated list of red interfaces.
+If one ore more interface is listed, the class is applied only to given interface
 - ``Description``: optional class description (used only in the UI)
 - ``Mark``: integer value which identify the marker used for this class.
 Maximum is ``63``
 - ``MaxInputRate``: maximum download rate, expressed in percentage of the total download bandwidth